crossbario/autobahn-python/README.md

 in Python running on [**Twisted**](http://twistedmatrix.com/) and [**asyncio**](http://docs.python.org/3.4/library/asyncio.html).

+You can use **Autobahn**|Python to create clients and servers in Python speaking just plain WebSocket or WAMP.

 WebSocket allows [bidirectional real-time messaging on the Web](http://tavendo.com/blog/post/websocket-why-what-can-i-use-it/) and WAMP adds asynchronous *Remote Procedure Calls* and *Publish & Subscribe* on top of WebSocket.

-You can use **Autobahn**|Python to create clients and servers in Python speaking just plain WebSocket or WAMP.
+WAMP provides asynchronous **Remote Procedure Calls** and **Publish & Subscribe** for applications in *one* protocol running over [WebSocket](http://tools.ietf.org/html/rfc6455) (and fallback transports for old browsers).

-WAMP is ideal for distributed, multi-client and server applications, such as multi-user database-drive business applications, sensor networks (IoT), instant messaging or MMOGs (massively multi-player online games) .
+It is ideal for distributed, multi-client and server applications, such as multi-user database-drive business applications, sensor networks (IoT), instant messaging or MMOGs (massively multi-player online games) .

 WAMP enables application architectures with application code distributed freely across processes and devices according to functional aspects.
-Since WAMP implementations exist for mutliple languages, WAMP applications can be polyglott.
+Since WAMP implementations exist for multiple languages, WAMP applications can be polyglott.
 Application components can be implemented in a language and run on a device which best fit the particular use case.

 ## Features